rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 New covenant.. there was no intercessor, no redeemer possible from man.
 Hence, the suffering aervant is necessatily Christ, the logos incarnate.

-60 The kingdom shall be salvation and praise to all.

-!!! quote "Isaih 60:19-22"
-    “The sun shall no longer be your light by day, Nor for brightness shall the moon give light to you; But the Lord will be to you an everlasting light, And your God your glory.
-Your sun shall no longer go down, Nor shall your moon withdraw itself; For the Lord will be your everlasting light, And the days of your mourning shall be ended.
-Also your people shall all be righteous; They shall inherit the land forever, The branch of My planting, The work of My hands, That I may be glorified.
-A little one shall become a thousand, And a small one a strong nation.
-I, the Lord, will hasten it in its time.”

-* 61 Everlasting covenant... righteousness and praise before all nations.

-* 62

-!!! quote "Isaiah 62:2"
-    The Gentiles shall see your righteousness, And all kings your glory.
-You shall be called by a new name, Which the mouth of the Lord will name.

-!!! quote "Matthew 1:21"
-    And she will bring forth a Son, and you shall call His name Jesus, for He will save His people from their sins.”

-prepare the way for salvation

 * 64 that you would end the heavens and come down...
 * 65 God's grace and His judgment...
-New heavens and new earth...

 !!! quote "Isaiah 65:25"
     The wolf and the lamb shall feed together, The lion shall eat straw like the ox, And dust shall be the serpent’s food.
 They shall not hurt nor destroy in all My holy mountain, Says the Lord.